-Currently the following permits are issued at the Newton Police Traffic Bureau located at 25 Chestnut Street, Newton MA 02465:
+Currently the following permits are issued by the Newton Police Traffic Bureau located at 1321 Washington Street, Newton MA 02465:

 When applying for a Parking Permit within the City of Newton, you will need your valid/active Driver’s License and your vehicle registration; that registration must show proof of living (on the designated street/in the designated area for which you would like the Parking Permit for).
 If your registration does not reflect that information, you must provide proof of residency in order to receive a Parking Permit.

-Please come to the Newton Police Department, Traffic Bureau (located at 25 Chestnut St, Newton Ma, 02465) with all Parking Permit requests.
-Traffic Bureau hours of operation (for Parking Permit Requests) are Monday-Friday, 10:00am-5:00pm (holiday’s excluded).
+Please come to the Newton Police Department, Traffic Bureau with all Parking Permit requests.
+Traffic Bureau hours of operation (for Parking Permit Requests) are Monday-Friday, 9:00am-5:00pm (holiday’s excluded).

 If you have any questions, comments or concerns, you can reach the Traffic Bureau directly at 1-617-796-2106.